ExtendRealityLtd/VRTK/README.md

 The following script parameters are available:

+  * **Pointer Hit Color:** The colour of the beam when it is colliding with a valid target.
+It can be set to a different colour for each controller.
-  * **Pointer Color:** The colour of the beam can be determined by a setting on the script and is independent for each controller meaning different controllers can have different coloured beams.
+  * **Pointer Miss Color:** The colour of the beam when it is not hitting a valid target.
+It can be set to a different colour for each controller.
+  * **Show Play Area Cursor:** If this is enabled then the play area boundaries are displayed at the tip of the pointer beam in the current pointer colour.
+  * **Handle Play Area Cursor Collisions:** If this is ticked then if the play area cursor is colliding with any other object then the pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
+  * **Pointer Facing Axis:** The facing axis can also be set to match the direction the `[CameraRig`] Prefab is facing as if it is rotated then the beam will emit out of the controller at the wrong angle, so this setting can be adjusted to ensure the beam always projects forward.
   * **Pointer Thickness:** The thickness and length of the beam can also be set on the script as well as the ability to toggle the sphere beam tip that is displayed at the end of the beam (to represent a cursor).
   * **Pointer Length:** The distance the beam will project before stopping.
-  * **Show Pointer Tip:** Toggle whether the cursor is show on the end of the pointer beam.
+  * **Show Pointer Tip:** Toggle whether the cursor is shown on the end of the pointer beam.
-  * **Pointer Facing Axis:** The facing axis can also be set to match the direction the `[CameraRig`] Prefab is facing as if it is rotated then the beam will emit out of the controller at the wrong angle, so this setting can be adjusted to ensure the beam always projects forward.

 The Simple Pointer object extends the `SteamVR_WorldPointer` abstract class and therefore emits the same events and payload.